GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 The Gluu Server is a chroot container, which you must start to proceed.

-For Centos 6.x, Red Hat 6.x, Ubuntu 14/16, and Debian 8:
+For Centos 6.x, Red Hat 6.x, Ubuntu 14/16, and Debian 8, run the following commands:

 ```
 # service gluu-server-3.1.1 start
 # service gluu-server-3.1.1 login
 ```

-For Centos 7.x and Red Hat 7.x:
+For Centos 7.x and Red Hat 7.x, run the following commands:

 ```
 # /sbin/gluu-serverd-3.1.1 enable